Relintai/pandemonium_engine_docs/03_usage/17_performance/03_cpu_optimization.md

 it later using `Node.add_child(node)`.
 This can be very useful for adding and removing areas from a game, for example.

 You can avoid the SceneTree altogether by using Server APIs.
-For more information, see `doc_using_servers`.

 # Physics